Blogs

 Categories Global Affairs: European Union World order, diplomacy and governance Documents of work

-After centuries of Caribbean orientation, the enclave accentuates its relationship with its neighbors on the mainland.
+After centuries of Caribbean orientation, the enclave accentuates its relationship with its neighbours on the continent

-Two years ago, Suriname and Guyana became part of the South American soccer federation, leaving the North, Central American and Caribbean federation to which they belonged.
-It is a clear symbol of the change in geographical orientation that is taking place in this northeastern corner of South America, which, as in the case of soccer, sees the potential for a closer relationship with its southern neighbors.
+Two years ago, Suriname and Guyana became part of the South American football federation, leaving the federation of North, Central America and the Caribbean to which they belonged.
+It is a clear symbol of the change in geographical orientation that is taking place in this northeastern corner of South America which, as in the case of football, sees the potential for a greater relationship with its southern neighbours.

 The Guianas, lost between South America and the Caribbean